powsybl/powsybl.github.io/docs/configuration/modules/dynawo-default-parameters.md

 ## parametersFile
 The `parametersFile` property is a required property that defines the path of the main parameters file.

+## network.parametersFile
+The `network.parametersFile` property is a required property that defines the path of the network parameters file

 ## solver.parametersFile
 The `solver.parametersFile` property is a required property that defines the path of the solver parameters file